wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Authentication and authorization

 WHIP endpoints and resources MAY require the HTTP request to be authenticated using an HTTP Authorization header with a Bearer token as specified in {{!RFC6750}} section 2.1.
-WHIP clients MUST implemenent this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP request sent to either the WHIP endpoint or resource.
+WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP request sent to either the WHIP endpoint or resource.

 The nature, syntax and semantics of the bearer token as well as how to distribute it to the client is outside the scope of this document.
-Some examples ot the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
+Some examples of the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
 The tokens are typically made available to the end user alongside the WHIP endpoint url and configured on the WHIP clients.

-WHIP endpoints and resources COULD perform the authentication and authorization by encoding an authentication token withing the urls for the WHIP endpoints or resources instead.
+WHIP endpoints and resources COULD perform the authentication and authorization by encoding an authentication token within the urls for the WHIP endpoints or resources instead.
 In case the WHIP client is not configured to use a bearer token the HTTP Authorization header must not be sent in any request.

 ## Simulcast and scalable video coding

 Both simulcast and scalable video coding (including K-SVC modes) MAY be supported by both the media servers and WHIP clients through negotiation in the SDP offer/answer.

 If the client supports simulcast and wants to enable it for publishing, it MUST negotiate the support in the SDP offer according to the procedures in {{!RFC8853}} section 5.3.
-A server accepting a simulcast offer MUST create an answer accoding to the procedures {{!RFC8853}} section 5.3.2.
+A server accepting a simulcast offer MUST create an answer according to the procedures {{!RFC8853}} section 5.3.2.

 ## Protocol extensions